oracle-terraform-modules/terraform-oci-tdf-iam/README.md

 | group\_id | string | yes | none | OCID of the group created above | OCID of the group created above|
 | user\_id | string | yes | none | OCID of the user created above | OCID of the user created above |

-#### `dynamic_groups`
+### Dynamic_groups

-* dynamic_groups input variable represents a map containing a collection of dynamic groups.
-Each dynamic goroup specifies the  attributes for a dynamic group, including a list of coresponding instances.
+Dynamic_groups input variable represents a map containing a collection of dynamic groups.
+Each dynamic group specifies the attributes for a dynamic group, including a list of corresponding instances.

-  * The automation creates the following resources with the following attributes:
-    * `oci_identity_dynamic_group.dynamic_groups`:
+**`oci_identity_dynamic_group.dynamic_groups`**

 | Attribute | Data Type | Required | Default Value | Valid Values | Description |
 |---|---|---|---|---|---|